Trump poised to be first Republican to win Bucks County since 1988 if narrow lead holds

 “Tonight is going to be a special night,” Jim Worthington, leader of Pennsylvania’s delegation to the Republican National Convention, told the crowd.

-For Pat Poprik, the chair of the Bucks County Republican Party, the first sign Trump may outperform expectations in the purple county came midsummer when, for the first time in more than a decade, Republicans outnumbered Democrats in voter registration.
+For Pat Poprik, the chair of the Bucks County Republican Party, the first sign Trump may outperform expectations in the purple county came in midsummer when, for the first time in more than a decade, Republicans outnumbered Democrats in voter registration.

 The shift came in the midst of a chaotic summer in the campaign cycle.
-Trump had just survived an assassination attempt, and, following a disastrous debate performance, President Joe Biden had exited the race, clearing the way for Vice President Kamala Harris to become the new Democratic nominee.
+Trump had just survived an assassination attempt, and, following a disastrous debate performance, President Joe Biden had exited the race, clearing the way for Vice President Kamala Harris to become the Democratic nominee.

-“That number kept growing and growing and that was an indication that a lot of people were aligned with us,” she said.
+“That number kept growing and growing, and that was an indication that a lot of people were aligned with us,” she said.

 A divided county

-In order to win the state, Harris needed to win the county by margins that looked closer to Biden’s than Clinton’s.
+To win the state, Harris needed to win the county by margins that looked closer to Biden’s than Clinton’s.

 “It’s not yet clear whether Trump will have won Bucks at the end of the day,” said State Sen. Steve Santarsiero, the chair of the Bucks County Democratic Party.

-“Regardless, even if that’s not the case it’s still not enough to get Kamala Harris across the line statewide, and that was our goal.”
+“Regardless, even if that’s not the case, it’s still not enough to get Kamala Harris across the line statewide, and that was our goal.”

 Bucks County voters are known for being moderate and willing to split tickets between Republicans and Democrats.
-U.S. Rep. Brian Fitzpatrick, a Republican who has distanced himself from Trump, won reelection in the county by around 13 points Tuesday even as Trump held a narrow lead in the county.
+U.S. Rep. Brian Fitzpatrick, a Republican who has distanced himself from Trump, won reelection in the county by around 13 percentage points Tuesday even as Trump held a narrow lead in the county.

 Trump and Harris both devoted significant time and resources to Bucks County, knowing the margins in that county would be a key indicator of where Pennsylvania as a whole would fall.

-Democrats set up several field offices in the county early in the race and Harris used it as her setting for a speech focused on persuading moderate GOP voters.
+Democrats set up several field offices in the county early in the race, and Harris used it as her setting for a speech focused on persuading moderate GOP voters.

 “It certainly seems like there was a large Republican vote that was coming out,” Santarsiero said.
-“I think that had less to do with any effort on their side than it did with a, just a, belief by voters that they needed a change and he was seen as the candidate of change.”
+“I think that had less to do with any effort on their side than it did with a, just a, belief by voters that they needed a change, and he was seen as the candidate of change.”

 He argued Democrats didn’t do enough to articulate why they were the party that could help families make ends meet.